 9. Review the summary.
 It should match what CoinTracker says on the Tax page, though there may be small discrepancies because TurboTax uses the rounded values to two decimal places for the calculations.
 It's fine to keep the Exchange listed as CoinTracker.
 Select Done.

 10. That's it — you're done!
-If you need to add more transactions you can select Edit/Add for more entries (but don't go above 250).
+If you need to add more transactions you can select Edit/Add for more entries.
 Also please note that this will compute your capital gains into your tax return, however it will NOT include the income information from the Tax page.
 That information needs to be added separately & manually into your other income in TurboTax.

 I'm Getting an Error